What is Unpaid Leave?

 Whilst on unpaid leave from the business, it is worth remembering employees will continue to accrue statutory or contractual annual leave.

 An employer cannot force employees to take unpaid leave, unless there is a lay off clause within the contract of employment.

 Following the outbreak of coronavirus, many employers are dealing with difficult situations.
 It’s important to remember employees still have the same rights as they did before the pandemic.
 Here are some examples of where an employer might want to offer unpaid leave entitlement during the pandemic:

 - Vulnerable or shielding employees;

 - Employees living with vulnerable or someone who is shielding; or

 - Employees refusing to work because they think it is unsafe to do so; and

 - Employees suffering with anxiety and their mental health.

-The best way for an employer to manage unpaid leave is to have a comprehensive absence management policy which covers all aspects of unpaid leave, that way there’ll be no room for doubt, and everyone will know where they stand.
-The policy should outline the circumstances in which employees can take unpaid leave, set clear rules for the amount of leave employees can take and define the amount of notice they’ll have to give, and the sort of arrangements they’ll have to make to minimise disruption.
+The best way for an employer to manage unpaid leave is to have a comprehensive absence management policy that covers all aspects of unpaid leave, that way there’ll be no room for doubt, and everyone will know where they stand.
+The policy should outline the circumstances in which employees can take unpaid leave, set clear rules for the number of leave employees can take and define the amount of notice they’ll have to give, and the sort of arrangements they’ll have to make to minimise disruption.

 If you would like further guidance or support on this matter or require advice on other people management matters please contact Clover HR on 0330 175 6601 or email us at email@example.com